AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

     mbt build
   ```

-  - Log in to your SAP BTP Cloud Foundry environment (if not already logged in):
+  - Log in to your SAP BTP, Cloud Foundry environment (if not already logged in):
   ```
    cf login -a https://api.cf.<region>.hana.ondemand.com
   ```

-  - Deploy the MTA to your SAP BTP Cloud Foundry environment:
+  - Deploy the MTA to your SAP BTP, Cloud Foundry environment:

   ```
    cf deploy mta_archives/<mtar_name>.mtar
   ```
   - Replace <mtar_name> with the actual filename (e.g., incident-management_1.0.0.mtar).

-- ✅**Result:** The remediated application is now running in your SAP BTP Cloud Foundry environment with the @PersonalData annotations for the Incidents entity and its conversation element.
+- ✅**Result:** The remediated application is now running in your SAP BTP, Cloud Foundry environment with the @PersonalData annotations for the Incidents entity and its conversation element.

 #### 🪜 Step 3.
 Simulate Authorized Data Modification and Verify Comprehensive Logging